charlicruz/Design-of-miniature-DAQ-for-multi-capability-sensors-based-on-ZYNQ/README.md

 The GitHub project includes the following main components:

-Hardware: Files related to the hardware design for DAQ project.
+**Hardware**: Files related to the hardware design for DAQ project.

-Software: Application code for the TENGS readout (developed in C code) and IoT_readout (developed in LabVIEW): sensor data readout executable or configuration files.
+**Software**: Application code for the TENGS readout (developed in C code) and IoT_readout (developed in LabVIEW): sensor data readout executable or configuration files.

-Videos: demonstration  explaining the project's setup, use, or functionality.
+**Videos**: demonstration  explaining the project's setup, use, or functionality.